guldarot/Future_GCS/Seq2Seq/Readme.md

 Step-by-Step Implementation
 1. Clone the GitHub Repository
 The code is hosted in the ds-for-seq2seq repository.
-Clone it to your local machine using Git: git clone https://github.com/Peng-weil/ds-for-seq2seq.git cd ds-for-seq2seq
+Clone it using Git: git clone https://github.com/Peng-weil/ds-for-seq2seq.git cd ds-for-seq2seq

-This repository contains:
+The repository includes:

-Scripts for dataset generation.
+Dataset generation scripts.
-The main script (main.py) for training and testing the seq2seq model.
+The main script (main.py) for training and testing.
-Configuration files (requirements.txt, freeze.yml) for environment setup.
+Configuration files (requirements.txt, freeze.yml).
-Pre-trained models and datasets (or instructions to generate them).
+Pre-trained models and dataset instructions.

 2. Set Up the Environment
-The repository provides two configuration files:
+The repository provides:

-requirements.txt: Lists Python dependencies. freeze.yml: Specifies exact dependency versions for reproducibility.
+requirements.txt: Lists Python dependencies. freeze.yml: Specifies exact dependency versions.

+Install dependencies using:
-To install dependencies using requirements.txt: pip install -r requirements.txt
+pip install -r requirements.txt

-If you prefer exact version control, use freeze.yml with a tool like conda: conda env create -f freeze.yml conda activate ds-for-seq2seq
+For exact version control, use conda: conda env create -f freeze.yml conda activate ds-for-seq2seq

-Ensure PyTorch 1.10 and NetworkX 2.8 are installed, as they are critical for the Transformer model and graph-related tasks (e.g., maximum independent set).
+Ensure PyTorch 1.10 and NetworkX 2.8 are installed.
 3. Obtain the Dataset
-You can either generate the dataset using provided scripts or download pre-generated data.
+You can generate the dataset or download pre-generated data.

-Option 1: Generate the Dataset
+Generate the Dataset:

-Check the repository’s README or dataset generation scripts (likely in a dataset/ directory).
+Check the repository’s README or dataset/ directory for generation scripts.
-Run the appropriate script to create datasets for tasks like maximum independent set (MIS) or Sudoku.
-For example:python generate_dataset.py

-The exact command depends on the repository’s structure, so refer to the documentation.
+Run the script, e.g.:python generate_dataset.py

+Refer to the repository for exact commands.

-Option 2: Download the Dataset
+Download the Dataset:

-The pre-generated dataset is available on Google Drive: MIS and Sudoku Dataset.
+Access the dataset on Google Drive (MIS and Sudoku Dataset).
-Download the dataset and place it in the ./dataset/ directory (create the directory if it doesn’t exist):mkdir dataset mv path/to/downloaded/dataset/* ./dataset/
+Place it in ./dataset/:mkdir dataset mv path/to/downloaded/dataset/* ./dataset/